 - Paint the hooks and drums with edible silver lustre diluted with a little clear alcohol or water.

-- Knead and roll out the Renshaw Navy, Amethyst and Turquoise Ready to Roll Icing, cutting out small circles, stars and strips of each.
+- Knead and roll out the Renshaw Navy, Deep Purple and Turquoise Ready to Roll Icing, cutting out small circles, stars and strips of each.

 - Decorate each pop with your chosen design and embellish with edible glitter and gold and silver lustre dust.